Best Practices to Create a More Inclusive and Diverse Value Chain

 Build a More Diverse Value Chain for Your Company with Cross-Sector Collaboration

-None of these best practices for building a more diverse value chain will result in overnight success.
+Even implementing best practices for building a more diverse value chain will not result in overnight success.
 Meaningful results for DEI will take time, sustained commitment, innovative thinking, and deliberate action.

 By bringing a cross-company perspective and centering equitable impact, corporate sustainability teams can play a transformative role in helping leaders and key business units take action on corporate DEI commitments.
 Today, we see more corporate sustainability teams helping their companies realign core business with DEI goals: They’re partnering with procurement teams, crafting new initiatives that bolster their company’s efforts, tracking impact, and directing sustainability budgets toward DEI solutions that make a difference.